Fadab2/game-of-greed/README.md

 ## Credit and Collaborations
 Help was acquired from these articles to get a better understanding Got help from Clarissa and Connor on the banker logic.
+Help from Brandon and Eddie on the game.py